Ari24-cb24/screen-drawer/README.md

 ## Currently known bugs

-> - If you draw something, while you're zoomed in, and you zoom out, the drawing will vanish
+- If you draw something, while you're zoomed in, and you zoom out, the drawing will vanish
+- Screenshots are incorrectly cropped on high-DPI displays.
+Windows returns display geometry data scaled for the DPI, while the actual screenshots are unscaled.
+Workaround: Right-click on python.exe, Properties, Compatibility tab, check 'Disable display scaling on high DPI settings'.
+Repeat for pythonw.exe.

 ## Changelog

+> v**1.2**
+> * *Added multiple screen support.
+You can now screenshot your 2nd monitor as well!*
+> * *Fixed issue where ScreenDrawer is not the topmost window*
+> * *Missing packages are now automatically downloaded if missing*
+> * *ScreenDrawer now uses desktopmagic instead of pyautogui and screeninfo for taking screenshots*
+> * *Some more warnings are now implemented*
+> * *Main.py is now Main.pyw*

 > v**1.1a**
 > * *Added functionality to add multiple keybinds*